Skip to content

 1

-3. Migrating the Database
+3. Migrate Database

 When using an external database, ensure that the MySQL version is 5.7 or higher, and the Redis version is 5.0 or higher